 - 6.7.1.
-This clause should be read in conjunction with clauses 6.6 and 6.8 of the South Australian Municipal Salaried Officers Award and clauses 7.2 and 7.5 of the Nurses (SA Local Government) Award.
+This clause should be read in conjunction with clauses 6.6 and 6.8 of the South Australian Municipal Salaried Officers Award.
 With the exception of 6.7.8 this clause does not apply to casual employees and applies on a pro-rata basis for part time employees. - 6.7.2.
 Personal leave means either paid sick leave or carer's leave or a combination of both. - 6.7.3.
-An employee is entitled to 12 days personal leave per annum. - 6.7.4.
-During the first year of service an employee's personal leave entitlement will accrue on the basis of 1.75 hours for each completed week of service.
+An employee is entitled to 12 days personal leave per annum prorata for part-time employees. - 6.7.4.
+During the first year of service an employee's personal leave entitlement will accrue on the basis of 1.75 hours for each completed week of service. - 6.7.5.
+Any personal leave not taken will accumulate from year to year. - 6.7.6.
+An employee will be entitled to take hours totalling six (6) days (full time equivalent) personal leave per anniversary year without a medical certificate or statutory declaration. - 6.7.7.
+Any personal leave taken in excess of the hours totalling six (6) days per anniversary year will require a medical certificate or statutory declaration.